Sports & Fitness

 Image credit: Sport Singapore

-Spanning 6 floors in height, the sports hub promises an indoor sports hall with 20 badminton courts, plus sheltered courts, fitness studios, and a gym.
+Spanning 6 floors, the sports hub promises an indoor sports hall with 20 badminton courts, 5 of which double as pickleball courts, along with 3 sheltered tennis courts, 6 pickleball courts, fitness studios, and a gym.

 The indoor sports hall, with 3 convertible courts which can support volleyball, basketball or netball, can hold 3,000 seats – the biggest ActiveSG sports hall to date.